Onur Avatar

 Variance

-The variance of a random variable measures how much the values spread out from the mean.
-It is the second central moment:
+Measures how much the values spread out from the mean.

 $$ \text{Var}(X) = \mathbb{E}[(X - \mu)^2] $$